-Last year I bought a Seacam housing for my D800E for serious underwater photography, but this combination is huge, heavy, very expensive and definitely not suitable for all situations shooting around the water, especially not for activities like white-water kayaking, rafting or family trips to the sea.
+Last year I bought a Seacam housing for my D800E for serious underwater photography, but this combination is huge, heavy, very expensive, and definitely not suitable for all situations shooting around the water, especially not for activities like white-water kayaking, rafting or family trips to the sea.

 I’ve also used the Sigma DP2M in an Ewa-Marine housing in the past.
 The useability was quite good, but the AF of the Sigma was just not good enough for using it underwater or for fast action.
 Too many images were misfocused.

 End of last year Nikon released the Nikon 1 AW1, a small waterproof (up to 15m) mirrorless system-camera, that can be shot in RAW mode.
 It has the same 1″ 14.2 MP sensor that is used in other Nikon 1 cameras.
-I bought the AW1 for situations were I don’t want to carry the huge DSLR housing and need better IQ than any waterproof P&S can currently deliver.
+I bought the AW1 for situations where I don’t want to carry the huge DSLR housing and need better IQ than any waterproof P&S can currently deliver.

 The AW1 feels very solid and has an elegant design with a high-quality finish.
 The display is quite good even in direct sunlight.
 I’m not so excited about the useability, especially the menu system.
 It’s too complicated with too many unnecessary functions.
 I clearly prefer the simplicity of the Sigma DP2M.
 The AF is very fast and precise.
-All covers for battery, SD card, USB connection etc. are double locked to prevent accidental opening underwater.
+All covers for battery, SD card, USB connection, etc. are double locked to prevent accidental opening underwater.

-To check whether the AW1 will fulfill my expectations regarding IQ I did a comparison with two other cameras: the Sony TX10 as an example of a typical waterproof P&S cameras (and according to dpreview.com together with the Panasonic the best of the bunch) and the Nikon D800E with the Zeiss Otus lens as a reference for the highest possible IQ with a 35mm FF sensor at the moment.
+To check whether the AW1 will fulfill my expectations regarding IQ I did a comparison with two other cameras: the Sony TX10 as an example of a typical waterproof P&S camera (and according to dpreview.com together with the Panasonic the best of the bunch) and the Nikon D800E with the Zeiss Otus lens as a reference for the highest possible IQ with a 35mm FF sensor at the moment.
 For the AW1 the kit-lens 11-27,5mm f/3.5-5.6 was used for this test.

 All test images were shot from a stable Gitzo tripod using the self-timer.
 The TX10 and AW1 were focused using AF, but every shot was repeated at least twice.
-By choosing the sharpest image for each setting afterwards the risk for AF errors was reduced.
-All RAW images were processed with identical settings and a sharpening of 50/0.7/50/0 in LR.
+By choosing the sharpest image for each setting afterward the risk for AF errors was reduced.
+All RAW images were processed with identical settings and sharpening of 50/0.7/50/0 in LR.

-On both zooms lenses the focal length was adjusted to match the horizontal field of view of the 55mm Otus lens.
+On both zooms lenses, the focal length was adjusted to match the horizontal field of view of the 55mm Otus lens.
 Since the TX10 has a different aspect ratio of 4:3 compared to the 2:3 of both Nikon cameras the vertical field of view of the Sony is significantly larger.

 As a test subject I used again a flat wall at a medium focus distance of 5-10m: